Princekano/cartoonify/README.md

 - start the app again using `cartoonify`.
 - you will be prompted to enter the filepath to an image for processing.
 Enter the absolute filepath surrounded by double quotes.

-*Unfortunately python 2.7 is required because the correct python 3 wheels are not available for both the pi and desktop.
+* Python 2.7 is required because the correct python 3 wheels are not available for both the pi and desktop.

 ### Raspberry pi wiring

 The following wiring diagram will get you started with a shutter button and a status LED.
-If the software is working correctly, the status LED should light up for 2-3 seconds when the shutter is pressed while the raspi is processing an image.
+The status LED should light up for 2-3 seconds when the shutter is pressed while the raspi is processing an image.
 If the light stays on, something has gone wrong (most likely the camera is unplugged).

 __IMPORTANT NOTE__ the diagram below shows AA cells, however this is not correct.
 You must use eneloop cells to power the camera - these cells deliver 1.2V each, as well as enough current to drive the raspi and thermal printer.